Avneesh-zingit/Avneesh-zingit/README.md

 - 👋 Hi, I’m @Avneesh-zingit
 - 👀 I’m interested in ...Java and Javascript , Node.js, Sql
-- 🌱 I’m currently learning ...Backend, Rest API
+- 🌱 I’m workingin  ...Backend, Rest API
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...